tonykyo3232/Java-Makefile-with-hello-world/README.md

 This project will demonstrate how to use the makefile in unix timeshare to execute .java file

 Steps to do run the file in unix:
-1. log in the uxix timeshare
+1. log in the unix timeshare

 2. use "cd" commend to access the folder wherever you store the files